This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Alcazaba Fortress

-The Alcazaba Fortress is one of the city’s most popular tourist attractions and draws visitors from all over the world.
+Start your day at Alcazaba Fortress, one of the city’s most popular tourist attractions, drawing visitors from all over the world.
 It was built in the 11th century by the Moors, who ruled over the region at the time.

 Roman Theatre

-Right next to the Alcazaba, you’ll find the Roman Theatre that dates back to the first century BC when the Romans occupied the region.
-It is one of Malaga’s most important archaeological sites and a stunning example of Roman architecture, with its intricate arches, columns, and seating areas.
+Right next to the Alcazaba, you’ll find the Roman Theatre that dates back to the first century BC.
+It is one of Malaga’s most important archaeological sites and a stunning example of Roman architecture.

 Gibralfaro Castle